Treadder/dockerlistr/README.md

 - `dockerlistr`: Lists running Docker containers in a formatted table
 - `dockerlistr` --shell <container_id>: Opens a shell in the specified Docker container
-- `dockerlistr` --netstat <container_id>: Displays network statistics for the specified Docker container
+- `dockerlistr` --netstat <container_id>: Displays internal network statistics for the specified Docker container